Matthew Shirk in San Francisco

 Building upon his 10+ years in enterprise website development and user interface design, Matt is looking to join a team of innovative professionals working on new ways to approach data visualization and user experience.
 Matt holds a B.S. in Psychology with two Minors in Business Administration and Multimedia Design from the University of Oregon.
 Matt is also currently enrolled as a Graduate Student in the Applied Information Management program at the U.O..
 Matt is a Capricorn who enjoys long walks on the beach, romantic dinners and playing fetch with his Jack Russell Terrier, “Spanky”.

-Matthew Shirk Missouri
+Matthew Shirk Oregon

-Matthew Shirk in Missouri
+Matthew Shirk Vancouver Washington

-Matthew Shirk Springfield
+Matthew Shirk Springfield Montana